paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

 The C++ Class Declared in the File ``cUserDefined.h``
 ----------------------------------------------------------

-Here is an example of a user defined C++ class that contains a firs name, second name and a number.:
+Here is an example of a user defined C++ class that contains a first name, second name and a number.:

 .. code-block:: cpp